stfc/RegentParticleDSL/docs/intro/DSL.md

 ### The timestepping loop

 The main body of the method is free to be defined however you want, with the only limitation that all functions used must be either:
-1. Tasks defined through the DSL's code generation
+1. Invoke calls.
+2. Calls to inbuilt DSL libraries (e.g. IO libraries or neighbour search initialisation calls).
-2. Explicit user-created Regent tasks
+3. Explicit user-created Regent tasks
-3. Code that only affects local variables
+4. Code that only affects local variables

 An example of this
 might be: